dimanikulin/dimanikulin/DAGProposedSolution.md

-# Headline
-**Detecting Architectural Gaps** with Automation: Comprehensive Overview of Proposed Software Solution's Architecture and Integration
+# **Detecting Architectural Gaps** with Automation: Comprehensive Overview of Proposed Software Solution's Architecture and Integration

 # Article description
 In the ever-evolving landscape of software development, a robust and seamlessly integrated solution is a critical asset.